greenfield932/CarND-LaneLines-P1/writeup_template.md

 ### 1. Pipeline description

+Initial image

 My pipeline consisted of 7 steps.
 Step1.
-Make a color split with treshold for yellow (in HSV space) and white (in RGB space) colors Step2.
+Make a color split with treshold for yellow (in HSV space) and white (in RGB space) colors
+![alt text][sourceimg]

+Step2.
 Apply blur to result image to make mask more smooth, this helps to remove some noise and prepare image for canny algorithm
 Step3.
 Convert image to grayscale
 Step4.
 Apply Canny algorithm